Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Lake Macbride State Park has two campgrounds.
-The modern campground in the northern unit of the park has 43 sites, including electrical hookups and full hook ups, a shower and restroom, and a trailer dump station.
+The modern campground in the northern unit of the park includes electrical hookups and full hook ups, a shower and restroom, and a trailer dump station.

 Multi-use trails wind for miles around the lake.
 All park trails offer opportunities for the sights and sounds of Iowa at its best.
 Bird watchers will thrill to the sight of nearly every songbird native to the region.
 During the spring and fall, shorebirds, waterfowl and ospreys are frequent visitors.
 During winter months, cross-country skiing and snowmobiling are popular.